chef-boneyard/chef-rfc/new/rfc-for-hugs.md

 other community member by either verbally or physically indicating that you wish to hug them.

 An example, but not limited to, of a verbal indication for permission to hug is to ask "Can I give you a hug?" or "Can we hug?"
-The other party will then respond with verbal consent; for example "Yes, we can" or "Yes, you may"
+The other party will then respond with verbal consent; for example "Yes, we can" or "Yes, you may."

 An example, but not limited to, of a physical indication for permission to hug is spread your arms apart from your body.
 The other party can indicate permission by repeating the same physical expression to provide consent.

-If Community member would like to express a hug, but has a limitation via a sickness or unable to use the typical hug process they may also express via other means, examples but not limited to:
+If Community member would like to express a hug, but has a limitation via a sickness or unable to use the typical hug process they may also express via other means, examples are but not limited to:
 - fist bumps
+- high fives
 - backward head nods by moving the chin upwards
 - elbows to elbows

-If a Community member would like to signal a rejection of a hug one of the possible physical signs one can do, but not limited to:
+If a Community member would like to signal a rejection of a hug one of the possible physical signs one can do, some examples are, but not limited to:
 - walking away
 - shaking ones head in a sign of "No"
+- verbally expressing "No"
-- crossing your arms over your chest placing your right hand on your left shoulder and left hand on your right shoulder could be a suggested way of indicating that you're not open to being hugged.
+- crossing your arms over your chest placing your right hand on your left shoulder and left hand on your right shoulder

 ## Copyright